rikasun/Diamond-Crush/README.md

 ## Background and Overview

-Sweet Crush is a match-three puzzle game.
+Diamond Crush is a match-three puzzle game.

 ## Functionality and MVP

-In Sweet Crush, users will be able to
+In Diamond Crush, users will be able to

 - [ ] See a populated board of sweets
 - [ ] Eliminate three sweets by swapping certain two sweets